 The university's Student Recreation Center is the campus health club-convenient, accessible, and filled with activities to keep the mind, body, and spirit in prime condition.
-Special features include an indoor climbing wall; an outdoor pool with a lounging area; a 10,800 square-foot exercise area with weight machines; an indoor track; three aerobics rooms, cycling studio; and racquetball courts.
-Outdoor adventure trips, group fitness classes, yoga, tai chi, water sports and lacrosse are among the many opportunities students can find at Campus Recreation and Wellness.
+Special features include an indoor climbing wall; an indoor pool and an outdoor pool with a lounging area; a 10,300 square-foot fitness area with free weights, selectorized equipment and cardiovascular machines; an indoor track; three exercise studios, cycling and other cardio equipment studios, basketball and racquetball courts.
+Outdoor adventure trips, group fitness classes, yoga, martial arts, water sports and lacrosse are among the many opportunities students can find at Campus Recreation and Wellness.

 An extensive offering of club sports and intramural teams provide plenty of opportunities for those who want some competition.
 There are also programs for individuals with disabilities (ARISE) and for youth and family.
+Wellness is the focus as the department works to support and encourage balanced and healthful lifestyles for the ECU community through a variety of physical as well educational programs.

-Campus Recreation and Wellness also offers a challenge course and a 50-foot alpine tower; an 18-hole frisbee golf course; the Blount Recreational Sports Complex with 10 flag football and soccer fields and five softball fields; and the North Recreational Complex, which includes eight multisport fields, a six-acre lake, and a field house (www.ecu.edu/crw/).
+Campus Recreation and Wellness also offers a challenge course and a 50-foot alpine tower; an 18-hole Disc golf course; the Blount Recreational Sports Complex with 10 flag football and soccer fields and five softball fields; and the North Recreational Complex, which includes eight multisport fields, a six-acre lake, and a field house (www.ecu.edu/crw/).